 University of California, Berkeley

 Susan D. Hyde is Professor of Political Science at University of California, Berkeley, and the Avice M. Saint Chair in Public Policy.
 She studies international influences on domestic politics.
 She teaches courses on international relations and comparative politics.
-She was elected to serve as the Executive Director of the Evidence in Governance and Politics network from 2016-2018.
+She was elected to serve a three year term as the Executive Director of the Evidence in Governance and Politics network from 2016-2018.

 She is an expert on international election observation, election fraud, and democracy promotion.
 She has served as an international election observer with several organizations in Afghanistan, Albania, Indonesia, Liberia, Nicaragua, Pakistan and Venezuela, and she has worked with the Carter Center, the National Democratic Institute, Democracy International, the International Republican Institute, and the International Foundation for Electoral Systems on democracy promotion issues and researching how democracy promoting organizations can evaluate the effects of their work.
 In cooperation with the Carter Center, she has piloted methods for introducing the random assignment of short term election observers to the deployment plans used by international observers.